Campus Safety Clery Report

 Global Learning Center

-There were no fires that occurred in residence halls on campus during the years 2017 and 2018.
-On 9/26/16 a fire occurred in a Page Hall storage room.
-The cause was a camping equipment stove.
-One person was injured.
-The damages were $50,500.
+There were no fires that occurred in residence halls on campus during the years 2018 and 2019.
+On 7/21/2020 a fire occurred in the GLC North second-floor kitchen.
+The cause was plastic storage boxes left on an electric stovetop.
+The damages were $200.
 There were no fatalities.

 It is the College practice to conduct one or more supervised fire drills in each of the residence halls each year.
 Whenever the alarms are active (planned or unplanned), a mandatory evacuation of the buildings is required.
-In 2018 the College conducted separate fire drills in all residence halls and the Ocean View apartments during the month of September.
+In 2020, because of COVID restrictions, the College did not conduct fire drills.
+Students were provided with instructions regarding fire evacuation from the residence halls staff.

 Residence Life Fire Safety Policies